 Let us jump into what it is and follow up with how we can use it in Blender, some things to think about and possibilities.

-Cryptomatte is a post-processing tool that enables us to mask out separate materials or objects.
-We can use it together with the compositor to have a very fast workflow where we make changes to objects and materials instead of re-render with new settings when we discover a mistake.
+Cryptomatte is a post-processing tool that enables us to mask separate materials or objects.
+We can use it together with the compositor to have a quick workflow where we change objects and materials instead of re-render with new settings when we discover a mistake.

 Connect the image output from the render layer node to the viewer instead of the composite node.

 I also had to toggle the view between "alpha and color" and just "color" in the header bar before my backdrop would update.

 To navigate the backdrop you will need to remember the V key and the alt key as well as the middle mouse button.
 Zoom out with the V key, zoom in with alt plus V and pan the image around with alt and middle mouse button while moving the mouse.

 Personally, I usually set the image somewhere in the lower right corner.